folbert/fewbricks/README.md

 #### Creating a standard brick
  Let's create a standard brick with a text field and a wysiwyg-area.
 This is of course not a very impressive example since we are basically adding a brick that does what WordPress does out of the box.
 But it's a good place to start showing how to create stuff in fewbricks.

 1. In the folder "[theme]/fewbricks/bricks", create a file named headline-and-content.php.

- 2. Add this code to the file
+2. Copy the code from the file [_brick-boilerplate.php](fewbricks/bricks/_brick-boilerplate.php) and paste it into your newly created file.

-        namespace fewbricks\bricks;

-        use fewbricks\acf\fields as acf_fields;

-        /**
-         * Class text_and_content
-         * @package fewbricks\bricks
-         */
-        class headline_and_content extends project_brick {

-            /**
-             * @var string This will be the default label showing up in the editor area for the administrator.
-             * It can be overridden by passing an item with the key "label" in the array that is the second argument when
-             * creating a brick.
-             */
-            protected $label = 'Headline and content';

-            /**
-             * This is where all the fields for the brick will be set.
-             */
-            public function set_fields()
-            {

-            }

-            /**
-             * This function will be used in the frontend when displaying the brick.
-             * It will be called by the parents class function get_html().
-See that function
-             * for info on what data you have at your disposal.
-             * @return string
-             */
-            protected function get_brick_html()
-            {

-            }

-        }

 3. Now, lets add the fields to the brick.
 In the set_fields-function, add this code:

         $this->add_field(new acf_fields\text('Headline', 'headline', 1509041509a'));
         $this->add_field(new acf_fields\wysiwyg('Content', 'content', '1509041509b'));

     With the code above, we have added two fields.
 One text-field and one wysiwyg-field.
 Each field has gotten a label to display to the administrator, a name we can use when getting the data for the field and a site-wide-unique key.
 It is __very important__ that the keys are unique on a site wide level.

 4. Let's add our new brick to a field group: in the folder [theme]/fewbricks/field-groups, either create a new PHP-file or edit an existing one.
 If you create a new one, make sure to require it in [theme]/field-groups/init.php.
 Add this code to the field groups file:

         $fg = new fewbricks\acf\field_group('Test content', '1504201020o', $location, 1);
         $fg->add_brick(new fewbricks\bricks\text_and_content('text_and_content_test', '1509041512c');